GoogleCloudPlatform/android-docs-samples/nl/Language/README.md

 ## Prerequisites

-### Enable the Speech API
+### Enable the Natural Language API

-If you have not already done so, [enable the Google Cloud Speech API for your project](https://console.cloud.google.com/apis/api/speech.googleapis.com/overview).
+If you have not already done so, [enable the Google Cloud Natural Language API for your project](https://console.cloud.google.com/apis/api/language.googleapis.com/overview).
 You must be whitelisted to do this.

 ### Set Up to Authenticate With Your Project's Credentials